-Secondary access limiting devices on sliding glass, balcony, and connecting room doors, access limiting devices for operational windows, a guest room telephone or other communication device available for use 24 hours a day, a peep hole in or window next to the guest room door etc.
+Secondary access limiting devices on sliding glass, balcony, and connecting room doors, access limiting devices for operational windows, a guest room telephone or another communication device available for use 24 hours a day, a peephole in or window next to the guest room door etc.

 Hotel Guest Room Locks:

 Hotel Guest room Security locks can be a critical aspect of guest protection.
 Locks and locking systems are needed which lend themselves to the smooth and efficient operation of the property, but which are not easily compromised.

 If a property uses a master keying system in which one key opens all or any of the property's doors, it should face the possibility that a master key may be lost or stolen.
 If this happens, every lock's code or combination ( that is, the arrangement of tumblers in the core of the lock) may need to be changed.

 Depending on the type of locks used, this re-keying can be a relatively quick and inexpensive process or a long and costly one. [ One of the best ways to avoid this situation is to follow effective key control procedures].

 A new and highly technical access control system involves biometrics.
 Such a system utilizes human characteristics which are unique to a specific individual.
 No two Fingerprints are same anywhere in the world, the retina or iris of an eye, and the size, shape, and even the print of a hand.

 In Future biometric applications there would be the possibility to include a person's voice being recorded at check-in and immediately being transmitted to the door accessing a restricted guest room corridor, guest room, health club, point-of-sales locations throughout the premises which is only limited to guest access.